sonic-net/SONiC/doc/nat/nat_design_spec.md

 2.1.12 Dynamic NAPT entry is timed out if it is inactive in the hardware for more than the configurable age timeout period.

 2.1.13 Dynamic and Static NAT/NAPT entries should persist across warm reboot with no traffic disruption to the active flows.
+2.1.14 NAT feature can be enabled or disabled globally.
+All the NAT configuration and functionality works only if the NAT feature is enabled.

 2.2.0 Provide the ability for Twice NAT that translates both Source and Destination IP addresses when crossing the zones.